mikepk/botocore/docs/source/reference/services/servicecatalog.rst

             - **Description** *(string) --*

-              The text description of the output.
+              The description of the output.